-- B. The project does not involve change in land use from residential to non-residential. - □ YES □ NO - C. The estimated cost of rehabilitation is less than 75% of the total estimated cost of replacement after rehabilitation. - □ YES □ NO - For the rehabilitation of non-residential buildings, including commercial, industrial, and public buildings, and improvements [58.35 (a)(3)(ii)]: - A. The facilities and improvements are in place and will not be changed in size or capacity by more than 20%. - □ YES □ NO - B. The activity does not involve a change in land use, such as from non-residential to residential, commercial to industrial, or from one industrial use to another. - □ YES □ NO - An individual action on a one- to four-family dwelling or an individual action on a project of five or more units developed on scattered sites when the sites are more than 2,000 feet apart and there are not more than four units on any one site [58.35 (a)(4)]. - □ YES □ NO - Acquisition or disposition of an existing structure or acquisition of vacant land provided that the structure or disposed of land will be retained for the same use [58.35 (a)(5)].

-I you answered "No" to any of these statements, an Environmental Assessment (EA) is required under the National Environmental Policy Act (NEPA).
+For the e rehabilitation of multi-family residential buildings (\geq 5 units)[58.35 (a)(3)(i)]: A. The unit dens ity is not changed more than 20%. □ YES □ NO B. The project de oes not involve change in land use from residential to non-residential. □ YES □ NO C. d cost of rehabilitation is less than 75% of the total estimated cost after rehabilitation. □ YES □ NO of non-residential buildings, including commercial, industrial, and improvements [58.35 (a)(3)(ii)]: A. and improvements are in place and will not be changed in size or ore than 20%. □ YES □ NO B. oes not involve a change in land use, such as from non-residential commercial to industrial, or from one industrial use to another. ☐ YES □ NO of five or more units on a one- to four-family dwelling or an individual action on a project developed on scattered sites when the sites are more than 2,000 are not more than four units on any one site [58.35 (a)(4)]. □ YES □ NO • ition of an existing structure or acquisition of vacant land provided disposed of land will be retained for the same use [58.35 (a)(5)]. □ YES □ NO of these statements, an Environmental Assessment (EA) is required tental Policy Act (NEPA).